Speech Outline Generator

 5. Conclusion.

-A subpoint in a speech outline is a supporting detail under a main point.
-It provides specific information, evidence, or examples to bolster the main point’s argument.
-Subpoints expand on the main points, helping to organize and structure the speech while adding depth and supporting the overall message.
+A subpoint is a supporting detail under a main point.
+It gives specific evidence or explanations to bolster the argument.
+Subpoints expand on the main points, helping to organize and structure the speech while adding depth and supporting the overarching message.

-The last step in developing a speech outline is to create transitions and structure the conclusion.
-Transitions help connect different ideas or sections of a speech smoothly.
-The role of the conclusion is to reinforce the main message, summarize the main points, and leave the audience with a lasting impression.
+The last step in making a speech outline is to insert transitions and structure the conclusion.
+Transitions help connect different ideas or sections of a monologue smoothly.
+The role of the conclusion is to reinforce the central message, summarize the main points, and leave the audience with a lasting impression.

 Updated: